“Bro, X REIT has a yield of 8%. Can invest or not?”

 Moving on, the portfolio occupancy rate shows the ratio of a REIT’s rented space to the total amount of space available.

-I prefer REITs that have full occupancy rate or at least close to it to maximise the space.
+I prefer REITs that have a full occupancy rate or at least close to it to maximise the space.
 No one likes to walk into an empty shopping mall.

 If a 100% occupancy rate is not possible, I prefer the REITs to have an occupancy rate of at least above the market average.